google/xls/docs_src/dslx_reference.md

     identifier" convention.
 It should never be referred to in an expression except as a "sink".

+*   `..` is the "rest of tuple" operator -- a name that you can bind to but should never read from, akin to Rust's wildcard pattern match.
+It should never be referred to in an expression except as a "sink".

 NOTE Since mutable locals are not supported, there is also [support for "tick identifiers"](https://github.com/google/xls/issues/212), where a ' character may appear anywhere after the first character of an